2020 Western Washington Forest Owners Winter School

 - Forest health – Learn about current issues, mortality trends, and what to do.

-- Forest Soils – To really know your property, you should learn about what’s under your trees, including how to find out what type of soil you have, soil properties and suitabilities, and why it matters for whatever your objectives are.
+- Forest soils – To really know your property, you should learn about what’s under your trees, including how to find out what type of soil you have, soil properties.

 - Invasive woody weed control – Learn how to control aggressive woody, non-native plants that damage the local ecosystem.